 - Competent Analytical testing facilities: Testing and assessment are the backbone for the prevention of food frauds.
 It must be built in the processes through the food chain and identify areas of stress to venerability’s identified.
 There a number of sophisticated testing methods available such as DNA, 2D barcode or Radio Frequency Identification (RFID).
 The facility should choose the most appropriate and accurate testing method commensurate with cost and time involves.
 It is necessary to have quick methods so the results become available to take a decision.

-- Application of Anti-counterfeit technologies: Track and Trace systems protects the supply chain against infiltration and abuse with additional benefits of safety and the improvements in supply logistics and efficiency.
+- Application of Anti-counterfeit technologies: Track and Trace systems protects the supply chain against infiltration and abuse with additional benefits of safety and improvements in supply logistics and efficiency.
 There is good reason to believe that a common database structure whether 2D barcode or RFID will support counterfeiting problems.
 Food facility should be encouraged to implement Track and Trace technology and a barcode-based system should be developed as a priority, allowing natural progression to RFID.
 The other counterfeit technologies include RFID chips, tags and labels, holograms, smart technology, tamper-evident closures, special inks, nanomaterials, readers, printers, recognition equipment, software solutions and other forms of relevant auto-ID technology for manufacturers and governments to help them protect brands and revenue.

 - ISO 22380 Security resilience-authenticity, integrity, and trust for products and documents- general principles for product fraud risk and countermeasures.